inivekin/abosa/abosa.typ

 wi turgid, charted stumbling,
-still, unit circle circumscribes, sufficiently checks conforming, the variance in time describes, all in all, a stalled transforming.
+still, unit circle circumscribes, sufficiently checks conforming, nae variance in time describes, all in all, a stalled transforming.
 Ma breakin doon was owerdue,
 the parts constituent decry,